ztyyLV/web-twain-docs/info/schedule/Stable.md

 | Barcode Reader addon                                              | Windows platform for now; macOS and Linux support will be added soon | Cross-platform support on all desktops and mobile  |
 | Remote Scan                                                       | Windows/macOS/Linux support                                          | Cross-platform support                             |

+NOTE:

+Plus Edition is a temporary edition as it's enhanced features will be separated into another SDK product in around June 2023.
+Due to the upcoming change, the Plus Edition is not available to download from the public website.
+If you want to access the Plus Edition now, please send a request to support@dynamsoft.com.

 ## 18.0 (12/22/2022)